Skip to main content

 • NAACL 2025 non-determinism paper: arxiv.org/abs/2407.10457 — Song et al., "The Good, The Bad, and The Greedy: Evaluation of LLMs Should Not Ignore Non-Determinism".

-• multivon-eval: pip install multivon-evalSchemaEvaluator is available with Pydantic and JSON Schema support as of v0.3.0.
+• multivon-eval: pip install multivon-evalSchemaEvaluator is available with Pydantic and JSON Schema support.

 Ready to put this into practice?